Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Individualized Experimental Defense Results

+In the previous section, we discussed the overarching themes represented in the adaptive black-box attack experimental results.
+In this section, we take a more fine grained approach and consider each defense individually.

-Both the $100\%$ mixed black-box and pure black-box attack have access to the entire original training dataset.
-The difference between them lies in the fact that the mixed black-box attack can generate synthetic data and label the training data by querying the defense.
+Both the $100\%$ adaptive black-box and pure black-box attack have access to the entire original training dataset.
+The difference between them lies in the fact that the adaptive black-box attack can generate synthetic data, and label the training data by querying the defense.
 Since both attacks are similar in terms of how much data they start with, a question arises.
 How effective is the attack if the attacker doesn't have access to the full training dataset?
-In the following subsections we seek to answer that question by considering each defense under a variable strength adversary in the mixed black-box setting.
+In the following subsections, we seek to answer that question by considering each defense under a variable strength adversary in the adaptive black-box setting.
 Specifically we test out adversaries that can query the defense but only have $75\%$, $50\%$, $25\%$ or $1\%$ of the original training dataset.

-To simplify things with the variable strength mixed black-box adversary, we only consider the untargeted MIM attack for generating adversarial examples.
+To simplify things with the variable strength adaptive black-box adversary, we only consider the untargeted MIM attack for generating adversarial examples.
 We use the MIM attack because it is the best performing attack on the vanilla (no defense) network for both datasets.
-Therefore, this attack represents the place where greatest improvements in security can be made.
-For those who are interested, we do report all the defense accuracies for all six types of attacks for the variable strength mixed black-box adversaries in the tables at the end of this supplementary material.
+Therefore, this attack represents the place where the most improvement in security can be made.
+For the sake of completeness, we do report all the defense accuracies for all six types of attacks for the variable strength adaptive black-box adversaries in the tables at the end of this section.